ska-sa/spead2/doc/recv-chunk-group.rst

   as otherwise deadlocks can occur.
 For example, if they share a thread pool, the pool must have at least as many threads as streams.
 It's recommended that each stream has its own single-threaded thread pool.
-- The streams should all be added to the group before adding any readers to the streams.
-Things will probably work even if this is not done, but the design is sufficiently complicated that it is not advisable.
+- The streams must all be added to the group before adding any readers to the streams.
+Once data has group has received some data, an exception will be thrown if one attempts to add a new stream.
 - The stream ID associated with each chunk will be the stream ID of one of the component streams, but it is undefined which one.
 - When the allocate and ready callbacks are invoked, it's not specified which